Baylie Fadool

 University of Nebraska-Lincoln in partnership with BBFSF and the Chicago Field Museum

 I first came to the Shark Lab in January of 2021 as an intern and stayed on as the Media Manager and Outreach Coordinator until October 2023.
-I will be attending the University of Nebraska-Lincoln in August 2024 to get my Masters in Natural Resource Sciences with an emphasis in Applied Ecology with Dr. Rene Martin.
+I am the University of Nebraska-Lincoln beginning in August 2024 to get my Masters in Natural Resource Sciences with an emphasis in Applied Ecology with Dr. Rene Martin.
 My research will focus on the population genetics of nurse sharks around Bimini and will be in collaboration with the Bimini Shark Lab and the Chicago Field Museum.

 PROJECT DETAILS